chasinglogic/ansible-role-podman/README.md

     # If the network does not exist it will be created.
 This can be used to allow
     # multiple services to network with each other.
 See Networking for caveats
     network: somenetwork
+    # Optional: String name of the pod to be passed to --pod flag.
+    # If the pod does not exist it will be created.
+    pod: somepod
     # Optional: List of volumes to mount.
 Takes the same form as the
     # podman CLI host-directory:container-directory and as shown below
     # mount options are allowed.